 This paper takes a marketing perspective of knowledge management and introduces the concepts of marketing knowledge and knowledge-based marketing based on a review and evaluation of the extant literature.
 A integrated model of knowledge-based marketing is developed and the essential processes of knowledge-based marketing in a case study of e-knowledge networks in high-tech SMEs is analysed.
 Traditional marketing approaches have focused overly on explicit knowledge and neglected the important role of tacit knowledge, specifically in international (cross-cultural) settings.
 This paper aims to adjust this imbalance in the extant literature, and makes a call for a new knowledge-based marketing paradigm.
 The integrated model of knowledge-based marketing can be an easy-to-follow innovation model for high-tech SMEs to address when adopting e-knowledge network.
 This helps to ensure that the essential determinants and approaches for knowledge-based marketing processes are covered during from research, development, design, manufacturing, marketing/distribution to form the EKN for implementation/commercialisation.
 For industries, this provides a practical and complete business model for them to use as a reference and study the innovation approaches (the advantage and disadvantage), which are crucial for the success of knowledge-based marketing in high-tech SMEs.

 Chen, Te Fu, "Building An Integrated Model of Knowledge-Based Marketing: A Case Study of E-Knowledge Networks In High-Tech SMEss" (2014).
-ICEB 2014 Proceedings.
+ICEB 2014 Proceedings (Taipei, Taiwan).
 51.